ocaml/ocaml.org/data/planet/ocsigen/ocsigen-client-server-widgets.md

 <h3>Calling server functions</h3>

 <p>An important feature missing from this tutorial is the ability to call server functions from the client-side program (&ldquo;server functions&rdquo;).
-You can find a quick description of this in this <a href="http://ocsigen.org/tuto/manual/how-to-call-a-server-side-function-from-client-side">mini HOWTO</a> or in <a href="http://ocsigen.org/eliom/manual/clientserver-communication#rpc">Eliom&rsquo;s manual</a>.</p>
+You can find a quick description of this in this <a href="http://ocsigen.org/tuto/manual/how-to-call-a-server-side-function-from-client-side - [404 Not Found]">mini HOWTO</a> or in <a href="http://ocsigen.org/eliom/manual/clientserver-communication#rpc - [404 Not Found]">Eliom&rsquo;s manual</a>.</p>

 <h3>Services</h3>

 <p>For many applications, you will need several services.
 By default, client-side Eliom programs do not stop when you follow a link or send a form.
 This enables combining rich client side features (playing music, animations, stateful applications &hellip;) with traditional Web interaction (links, forms, bookmarks, back button &hellip;).
 Eliom proposes several ways to identify services, either by the URL (and parameters), or by a session identifier (we call this kind of service a coservice).
 Eliom also allows creating new (co-)services dynamically, for example coservices depending on previous interaction with a user.
-More information on the service identification mechanism in <a href="http://ocsigen.org/eliom/manual/server-services">Eliom&rsquo;s manual</a>.</p>
+More information on the service identification mechanism in <a href="http://ocsigen.org/eliom/manual/server-services - [404 Not Found]">Eliom&rsquo;s manual</a>.</p>

 <h3>Sessions</h3>

-<p>Eliom also offers a rich session mechanism, with scopes (see <a href="http://ocsigen.org/eliom/manual/server-state">Eliom&rsquo;s manual</a>).</p>
+<p>Eliom also offers a rich session mechanism, with scopes (see <a href="http://ocsigen.org/eliom/manual/server-state - [404 Not Found]">Eliom&rsquo;s manual</a>).</p>